ericwrobinson/magic-pie-copy-rjs/src/pages/portfolio/bak-usa.md

 date: 2022-03-27T16:32:31.073Z
 title: Bak USA
 subtitle: >-
-  WEB COPY • BRANDING • PRINT COLLATERAL • CORPORATE ANTHEM • VIDEO SCRIPTS
+  PRINT COLLATERAL • CORPORATE ANTHEM • VIDEO SCRIPTS

   Bak USA was a social enterprise that manufactured computers in downtown Buffalo, New York.
 Committed to empowering people and changing lives, the company employed a diverse workforce to handcraft laptops and tablets in urban America.